 - 3/4 cup balsamic vinegar

-In a large bowl, combine chopped chipotle peppers with adobo sauce, honey, balsamic vinegar, and honey.
+In a large bowl, combine chopped ground chipotle, honey, balsamic vinegar, and honey.

 Baste with honey balsamic chipotle barbecue sauce during the last 30 minutes or so and cook over direct heat, on low to medium.
 Carefully watch the ribs so they do not burn.
 Use tongs to turn the ribs frequently and baste with additional sauce as they finish cooking.